Best Glues for Automotive Plastic: Top Adhesives for Plastic Parts

 While the two types mentioned above focus on liquid glue, another option is moldable glue (or sticky putty).
 Like single-part adhesives, moldable glue dries by itself via evaporation.
 The advantage, especially for automotive use, is the easy application process in the hardest to reach spots.
 Once dried, putty is also elastic and shock-resistant, which matches the flexible properties of the plastics used in your vehicle.

 In 1969, Sam and Mary Bonham created the J-B Weld Company.
 Sam needed a cold weld product to replace torch welding, so a Texas A&M chemist helped him formulate a two-part epoxy called J-B Weld.
 The product helped it grow from a local mom-and-pop-shop to an international retailer, making innovative strides with products like duct tape and WD-40.
-The company still produces high-quality adhesives like the popular Plastic Bonder and its original Two-Part Epoxy.
+The company still produces high-quality adhesives like the popular products J-B Weld Plastic Bonder Adhesive and Gap Filler.

 Glue for Automotive Plastic Pricing